nkatzz/ILED/README.md

 ## Using ILED (batch mode)

+As is custommary in logic program, in the examples below predicates, functions and constant symbols start with a lower-case letter, while variables start with an upper-case letter.
 To use ``ILED`` you need to provide the following with the input:

 1) Some background knowledge in ASP format.
 To do so, edit the `/knowledge/bk.lp` file with your own input.

-2) A set of mode declarations.
-To do so, edit the `/knowledge/modes.pl` file with your own input.
-Mode declarations are a widely used language bias in ILP, specifying the syntax of target rules.
-For more information, please consult the reference papers mentioned above.
+The background knowledge may consist of ground facts, as well as non-ground rules that model some domain knowledge.

-3) A set of training examples.
+2) A set of training examples.
 To do so, edit the `/knowledge/examples.pl`.
 Examples must be provided in the form of ground atoms, wrapped inside an `example` predicate.
-For instance
+For instance:

 `
 example(father(john,peter)).
 `

+3) A set of mode declarations.
+To do so, edit the `/knowledge/modes.pl` file with your own input.
+Mode declarations are a widely used language bias in ILP, specifying the syntax of target rules. ``ILED`` uses mode declarations in the same way as well-known ILP systems like [``ALEPH``](http://www.cs.ox.ac.uk/activities/machlearn/Aleph/aleph.html) and [``PROGOL``](http://www.doc.ic.ac.uk/~shm/Papers/InvEnt.pdf) do.
+Please consult these resources, as well as the the reference papers mentioned above for more information on how to define and use mode declarations for your own learning tasks.

 Unlike most ILP systems, ``ILED`` can learn definitions for target predicates that are different from the predicates used to record the training examples.
 Such a learning setting is called non-Onservational Predicate Learning (non-OPL) in ILP terminology and handling it is useful in general, but also necessary in some cases.
 For example, when learning Event Calculus programs, the examples (observartions in time) are recorded using a ``holdsAt`` predicate, while one often is interested in learning conditions under which events are initiated or terminated by the occurrence of other events.
 Thus target predicates are ``initiatedAt`` and ``terminatedAt`` predicates (the basics of the Event Calculus are covered in [ILED's technical report](http://arxiv.org/pdf/1402.5988v2.pdf)).